ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 After you expand boot volume capacity, you have to take extra steps to get your OS to recognize the capacity increase.
 You must independently increase the size of the disk, grow the disk partition, and then increase the file system into the partition.
 For more information, see [Modifying a Linux OS for expanding boot volumes](/docs/vpc?topic=vpc-modifying-the-linux-os-expanded-boot-volume).

-## Increase boot volume capacity in the UI
+## Increasing boot volume capacity in the UI
 {: #resize-vpc-boot-volumes-ui}
 {: ui}

 Increase boot volume capacity for new or existing instances in the console.
 For existing instances, you can increase the boot volume capacity by selecting a boot volume from the list of block storage volumes.

-### Increase boot volume capacity during instance provisioning in the UI
+### Increasing boot volume capacity during instance provisioning in the UI
 {: #resize-boot-vol-new-instance-ui}

 When you create new instance from either a stock or custom image, you can increase the size of the boot volume.
 For example, a stock image would show 100 GB by default.
 You can modify the size up to 250 GB.
 For more information about creating virtual server instances, see [Creating virtual server instances in the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).
 In that topic, the information for boot volume in Table 1 explains this process.

 You can also specify a larger boot volume capacity when you create an instance template.
 For more information, see [Creating an instance template](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=ui#creating-instance-template).

-### Increase boot volume capacity from the list of block storage volumes in the UI
+### Increasing boot volume capacity from the list of block storage volumes in the UI
 {: #resize-boot-vol-list-ui}

 For an existing instance, you can increase its boot volume capacity by selecting it from the list of block storage volumes.